bSchnepp/Feral/README.md

 In particular, Feral is built with a client-server model for most tasks, and is built in layers and components.
 This is to facilitate packaging and organization of the kernel such that it would be simple to create a unikernel based upon Feral, and only link in the absolute necessary parts as well as one static user mode (or several) applications to achieve a meaningful task.
+This potentially could have a use in single-tasking embedded systems in a single-user mode, such that we can strip away much of the kernel while retaining satisfactory functionality.

 Feral introduces the idea of a command queue, in which certain system calls are queue-based, allowing for a page of memory to be written with a number of commands, and the kernel executes them sequentially without being interrupted to return to usermode